Chevron Left

 Although, I believe the course could include some more number of problems and solutions.

-von Daniel S
+By Daniel S

 This is an outstanding course; one of the gems of the Coursera platform.
 It is only the launching point for my study of and fascination with complex analysis.
 I'd say the course covers about three-fifths of the content for an engineering mathematics treatment of functions of complex variables.
 I'm a student of fluid mechanics and my ignorance of advanced concepts in complex analysis has kept me from mastering some of the advanced topics in FM.
 I'm well on my way to go beyond those barriers, now.

-von Afonso M B C
+By Afonso C

 The way the contents are presented make them easy to follow along with even if you haven't worked with complex analysis at all before.
 The assignments (quizzes) and peer-graded assignments are a great way to apply and practice what we learned throughout the lectures.
 The "bonus" content (like the Riemann Hypothesis and interesting applications of theorems) make the content much more interesting because we can see how it's applied to arrive at important results.

-von Sam G
+By Sam G

 This course was incredible.
 The teacher was made the experience understandable and fun giving light onto a new world of mathematics that I had only dreamed of investigating.